import warnings

 class ChunkizeDataFilter(FilterBaseClass):

-"""Filter that chunks the input array.
+"""Filter that chunks the input array into overlapping or non-overlapping segments.

 Parameters